 When Israel marched out from Egypt, they were pursued by Pharoah and his army.
 The sea parted and Israel passed through on dry land.
 There is a sense in which you can see the creation of Israel here, mirroring Genesis 1.

 When Jonah attempted to flee from God, he found himself in the midst of a raging storm at sea.
 Jonah was thrown overboard and swallowed by a big fish.
 As far as Jonah was concerned, he was dead.
-But he was spit back up, out of the sea, and given a second chance.
-A new start on life.
+But he spat back up, out of the sea, and given a second chance.
+A new start in life.

 It is not uncommon for the sea to be pictured as untamed and chaotic, dangerous.
 And that can be a metaphor for the world we live in.
 But out of that chaos, God creates life, a new beginning.

 As you can see, this chapter has a great significance that extends beyond the mechanics of the creation week itself.
 It tells us that God, and God alone, is the creator of all that is.
 God’s creation was good and pleasing to him.
 He made us in his image and gave us the responsibility for caring for his creation.
 And he was careful to divide our labor and rest.

 - The Theology of Genesis: In the Beginning – Genesis 1:1-2:4

 - The Theology of Genesis: The Garden of Eden – Genesis 2

 - The Theology of Genesis: Fall and Exile – Genesis 3

 - The Theology of Genesis: A Downward Spiral – Genesis 4 & 5

 - The Theology of Genesis: The Great Flood – Genesis 6-9